ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 }
 ```
 1. You will want to replace this and reference the desired controller driver.
 Likewise, this code is where pinout changes have to be made if using the supplied Controller driver.
-2. Search for occurences of guard macros `#ifdef TARGET_PN512` , and `#endif`.
+2. Search for occurrences of guard macros `#ifdef TARGET_PN512` , and `#endif`.
 Add a new guard macro and code for your specific controller driver at the same point.

 Note: If the target uses an EEPROM, it need not be powered/running, to be read,  mbedOS is not running at that point.